National Dish of Belize Traditional Rice and Beans

 |black pepper||½ tsp.|

-Rice and beans is a classic one-pot meal in Belize.
+Rice and beans are a classic one-pot meal in Belize.
 It is considered a poor man’s dish when made without coconut milk and herbs.
-It is typically served with a meat or fish dish, potato salad and fried plantains.
+It is typically served with a meat or fish dish, potato salad, and fried plantains.
 This savory dish can be found in food stalls and restaurants across the country.

 Directions for Preparing Belize Rice and Beans

 - Place the beans in a large pot and pour in adequate water to cover the beans.

 - Add 4 of the whole cloves of garlic to the pot of beans.

 - Place the pot on the stove and bring it to a boil.

 - Cook the beans for about one (1:00) hour or until soft.

 - In a separate pan, sauté the crushed garlic clove, onions, celery, bay leaf, and green pepper in a tablespoon of coconut oil, then add this to the pot of beans.

 - Add the chopped parsley to the beans, then season with salt and black pepper.